A family of new Borel subalgebras of quantum groups

 \section{Abstract}

-We construct explicit families of right coideal subalgebras of quantum groups, where all irreducible representations are one-dimensional and which are maximal with this property.
-We have previously called such a right coideal subalgebra a Borel subalgebra.
+We construct a family of right coideal subalgebras of quantum groups, which have the property that all irreducible representations are one-dimensional, and which are maximal with this property.
+The obvious examples for this are the standard Borel subalgebras expected from Lie theory, but in a quantum group there are many more.
+Constructing and classifying them is interesting for structural reasons, and because they lead to unfamiliar induced (Verma-)modules for the quantum group.

-Conversely we can prove that any tringular Borel subalgebra fulfilling a certain non-degeneracy property is of the form we construct; this classification requires a key assertion about Weyl groups which we could only prove in type $A_n$.
-Borel subalgebras are interesting for structural reasons, but also because the induced representations give interesting unfamiliar analoga of category $\mathcal{O}$.
+The explicit family we construct in this article consists of quantum Weyl algebras combined with parts of a standard Borel subalgebra, and they have a triangular decomposition.
+Our main result is proving their Borel subalgebra property.
+Conversely we prove under some restrictions a classification result, which characterizes our family.

+Moreover we list for $U_q(\sl_4)$ all possible triangular Borel subalgebras, using our underlying results and additional by-hand arguments.
+This gives a good working example and puts our results into context.